 - Overflow of sumps would only result in flooding within the area disturbed by the Project, and no impacts to the environment or public safety are expected.
 Sumps have additional storage capacity to accommodate inflows in the event pumps fail and repairs are required.
-As such, this event is considered to be not likely. - Overflow of the Misery Pit and release of water not meeting discharge criteria to Lac de Gras is considered rare.
+As such, this event is considered to unlikely occur over the life of the Project (likelihood C). - Overflow of the Misery Pit and release of water not meeting discharge criteria to Lac de Gras is considered very unlikely to occur over the life of the Project (likelihood D).
 Possible causes are failure of the return water pumping system along with high natural inflows.
 Safety freeboard of 10 m in the Misery Pit should provide enough capacity to control any natural inflows occurring if repairs to the return water pumping system are required.
-Downtimes are expected to be short enough to allow for corrective actions to take place before overflow occurs. - Failure of the sub-basin B diversion channel resulting in erosion and sediment transport to Lac du Sauvage or blockage of fish migration is rare.
-Design has been developed to carry storm flows with frequency of 1 in 100 years, and the diversion channel will be lined with rip-rap (reducing likelihood for sediment generation).
+Downtimes are expected to be short enough to allow for corrective actions to take place before overflow occurs. - Failure of the sub-basin B diversion channel resulting in erosion and sediment transport to Lac du Sauvage or blockage of fish migration is very unlikely to occur over the life of the Project (likelihood D).
+Design has been developed to carry storm flows with frequency of 1 in 100 years, and the diversion channel will be lined with riprap (reducing likelihood for sediment generation).
 Slope instability or differential settlements due to thawing that could result in blockage or grade changes in the channel will be addressed through site investigation to define presence of ice rich soils along the alignment of the diversion channel, and adaptations of the design will be carried if needed.
 Periodic visual inspections and regular removal of sediments and snow should allow for repairs and restoration of the channel to take place in the short term if blockage occurs.
-Consequence to the environment is considered to be low to moderate (a consequence of moderate has been considered as a conservative estimate).
+Consequence to the environment is considered to be low to moderate (consequence severity 2 has been considered as a conservative estimate).